One of the fundamental keys to having a healthy dog is a nutritious and well-balanced diet. Experts weigh in on the rising popularity of raw dog food.

 - Balancing their calcium and phosphorus intake.
-The raw dog diet should be half to two-thirds meaty bones and a half to one-third meats and offal.
+The raw dog diet should be half to two-thirds meaty bones and half to one-third meats and offal.

 Introducing raw dog food to young and healthy dogs

 - Feed them a combination.
-Start feeding your dog 1/8th of the new food, 7/8th of the old food.
+Start feeding your dog 1/8th of the new food, and 7/8th of the old food.
 After three meals, double the raw portion to ¼, while reducing the kibble.
-By day 3, you should be feeding your dog 1/2 of the new food, 1/2 of the old food.
+By day 3, you should be feeding your dog 1/2 of the new food, and 1/2 of the old food.
 By day 6, feed your dog 100% of the new food.
 If they don’t show any signs of digestive issues, you have successfully made the transition.

 - Play games.
 Use the raw food as a treat.
 Slowly increase the number of treats over the next few days.
 If the stool remains normal, stop the old food and feed the new raw food indefinitely.